Martijn van der Heijden, Fabrique, The Netherlands, Kate Huckle, Royal Academy of Arts, UK, Louise Cohen, Royal Academy of Arts, UK

 4 The proof of the pudding is in the eating.

-The results range from focus for your digital strategy to practical ideas you can start working on directly after the conference.
-As such this one day workshop is useful for communications and digital managers, editors and creatives.
+We’ll do more than share project insights, and let you create catchy content formats.
+In small teams you start from your brand and collection, generate concepts and prototype them.
+The results may range from focus for your digital strategy to practical ideas you can start working on directly after MW2018.
+As such this workshop is useful for communications and digital managers, editors and creatives.